Lin1ey/old-website/GIS.md

 ## Download/Code

----

 This was a project for Data Structures and Algorithms class in Spring 2021.
 Due to honor code I am unable to show the code publically.
 If you wish to see it, please reach out to my email brnguyen2017@gmail.com

-## Personal Thoughts

----

-### Design Consideration

-As this project was a combination of multiple projects, it was more massive than any previous projects the entire semester.
-This meant that analyzing and planning the system was much more important.
-While I analyzed and mapped out the class and structure, I kept two main things in focused on: "independency" and readability.

-**Independency:** As I mapped out what classes would be written in the outline, I did my best to have all classes self contained and all classes were easily defined with a single sentence or two about its purpose.
-This supports the idea of abstraction and code re-usability.

-**Readability:** As all my code, I make sure to document and comment well enough where if I were to pass this code to another person to maintain/update, they would be able to easily read and understand the overall system.